DSaunders/MyBlog/posts/2015-05-10-how-to-ask-for-estimates.markdown

 ---
 date   2015-05-10 09:00:00
-meta-description: "How asking the wrong question can affect software estimates"
 ---

 Nobody likes estimating software projects, but it's a fact of life.
 While the <a href="https://twitter.com/search?q=%23NoEstimates&src=tyah" target="_blank">#NoEstimates</a> movement is gaining traction, the majority of software developers are still required to estimate tasks on a regular basis.